 All the vaccines available for children this year protect against four different influenza viruses (two A and two B viruses).
 During flu season, multiple different flu viruses may circulate.
 Sometimes the viruses change during the flu season.

 Should I get the shot or nasal spray for my child this year?

-Both the AAP and the Centers for Disease Control and Prevention (CDC) want as many children as possible to get a flu vaccine every year.
-The AAP recommends that any licensed vaccine available this year and appropriate for a child's age and health status be given to children, with no preference.
-Both types of available flu vaccine (flu shot or nasal spray) can be given according to their indications, with no preference, for this flu season.
+The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) want as many children as possible to get a flu vaccine every year.
+Both types of flu vaccine (flu shot or nasal spray) can be given according to their indications for this flu season.
+Any licensed influenza vaccine available this year and appropriate for a child's age and health status should be given, with no preference.

-Can my child get a flu vaccine and the COVID-19 vaccine at the same time?
+Can kids get a flu vaccine and other vaccinations at the same time?

-If my child tested positive for COVID-19, should they get a flu shot?
+If my child tested positive for COVID-19, when should they get a flu vaccine?

-Children with COVID-19 can still get a flu vaccine after they have recovered from their COVID-19 illness.
+Children with COVID-19 should get a flu vaccine after they have recovered from their COVID-19 illness.
 Keep in mind that symptoms such as a stuffy and runny nose can make it hard to give the nasal spray vaccine.